It can also be an error from a bad sensor, but usually, it is a low tire that needs air.

 The tires and the driver door will have the correct air pressure the tires need, with most cars using 35 PSI.

 Often a low tire is obviously low or flat and needs air added or to be patched and fixed.

 Air can sometimes be added if the tire is only slightly low but a big leak will need the tire replaced with the spare.

 If all the tires have good air pressure, a TPMS sensor located on one of the rims has likely gone bad.

-How To Clear a SVC Tire Monitor Error Warning Message Chevy
+How To Find Which Tire is Giving the SVC Tire Monitor Error Warning Message Chevy